darthwalsh/bin/apps/LocationHistory.md

 > If auto-delete is turned on, turn it off.
 > To turn off auto-delete, tap Don’t auto delete activity.
 > On the Backup screen, turn on Backup.

+### My issues with the Timeline web UI
+- If it wasn't sure about a location, it would often say "YourCity" and I'd have to look for that to fix it.
+	- It would always fail to pick certain religious buildings, picking YourCity
+- Often took multiple clicks for basic editing workflow
+	- It should be one tap to convert Moving to walking or diving, the main activities
+- No sanity check on walking, that it wasn't goin > 10mph
+- Would miss obvious walks in GPS data
+	- I gave up on tracking every dog walk I took; too much effort to split up Home time!
+- Should use google calendar event locations when guessing which address I was at Thought about writing a browser extension to address these, but I guess it's good I didn't invest in that!
 ## Tracking from Android
 - [ ] See if using Google Takeout from Google Timeline from Android mobile app is "usable" ⏫
 - [ ] NEXT, try https://gpslogger.app/ ? ⏳ 2025-02-10